 1- Open the YouTube app & tap on the Profile picture on the top right of your app to get inside the profile page.

 3- Now all you need to do is, select ‘Disable‘ to disable AutoPlay on the home feature permanently.
-But if you would like to stop it only on Mobile data, you can choose ‘WiFi Only‘.
+But if you want to stop it only on Mobile data, you can choose ‘WiFi Only‘.
 Once it’s done, videos on your home feed will stop auto-playing while scrolling.
-(You can follow same on Youtube app for iOS.)
+(You can follow the same on the Youtube app for iOS.)

 Wrapping up: How to Disable Autoplay on Home inside Youtube App?

-Youtube app has been getting a lot of new features lately, however, the most asked ‘Background playback‘ is lost somewhere in the update pipe line.
-YouTube App users will love to see that feature in the future so that they can listen to their favorite video in the background.
+The Youtube app has been getting a lot of new features lately, however, the most asked ‘Background playback‘ is lost somewhere in the update pipeline.
+YouTube App users will love to see that feature in the future so they can listen to their favorite videos in the background.

-Until then we can enjoy what Google has to offers in bits & pieces.
+Until then we can enjoy what Google has to offer in bits & pieces.
 Or get our hands on modified YouTube apps that support background playback.